 In addition to drinking and driving, it also illegal for a minor (someone under 21) to purchase, attempt to purchase, possess or consume alcohol in Texas.
 Each of these offenses could result in Class C misdemeanor charges.
 If convicted, a minor could expect to face $500 in fines, up to 40 hours of community service and a 180-day driver's license suspension.
 Subsequent offenses will also result in harsher consequences.

 An underage DUI conviction could have long-lasting effects on your future, so it is highly recommended that you get in touch with my firm as soon as you have been arrested.
-As a seasoned Fort Worth DWI lawyer, I can fight diligently to protect your rights and defend you against the consequences of a conviction.
+As a seasoned DUI attorney in Forth Worth, I can fight diligently to protect your rights and defend you against the consequences of a conviction.

-Contact my office today to speak with an experienced criminal attorney in Fort Worth.
+Contact my office today to speak with an experienced DUI attorney in Fort Worth.
 Your initial consultation is 100% free, so don't wait to call!